Emman-B/OTSecret/README.md

 The following instructions are for hosting the web app locally.

 ### Requirements
-I used Node version 14.15.0.
-Older versions may work, but it has not been tested.
+- Node version 14.15.0 (older versions may work)
+- PostgreSQL Database (I used the PostgreSQL Windows installer v13.3)

 ### Installation
 First, install the above required software.
+For PostgreSQL, keep track of the information you provided in the installation since you will need it when setting up environment variables.

 Next, you need to create a `.env` file in the `backend/` directory.
 I have a `.env.example` file with example values, so you can use that as a template.